Vigo County Education Foundation

 Mrs. Rademacher-Smith added, "Now more than ever, students need a variety of reading materials in a personal library.
 Several families have reported appreciation for these materials and told me how the current collection of books is being shared within their families during this time of togetherness.
 When I conceived this project, I had no way of knowing how important it would become.
 Thank you for sponsoring this project and allowing me to provide quality reading materials to my students."

-Download the 2021-2022 Annual Report to learn more about your impact.
+Download the 2024-2025 Impact Report to learn more about your impact.

 SUBSCRIBE TO OUR NEWSLETTER